parrotassassin15/eCPPT/Buffer-Overflow-Prep/x86-Windows-Stack-Based-Buffer-Overflow.md

 * MMX Registers ( legacy )
 * XXM Registers ( used sometimes )

-EIP is gonna be the most important
+EIP is going to be the most important

 ### EIP